paulcager/gerlang/README.md

     from Erlang:
     *   An Erlang source module containing function definitions for each exported function and variable in the package.
-    *   A NIF to translate between Erlang terms and Golang data structures.
-    *   A shared object containing the compiled Golang packages, plus code to interact with the NIF.
+    *   A shared object (DLL or .so) containing the compiled Golang packages, plus code that translates between Erlang Terms and Go data structures, and handles calling conventions between them.

+## The Elephants In The Room

+There are times when erlang and Go don't play nicely together, in particular regarding unexported fields and pointers.

+### Unexported Fields

+### Pointers

 ## What Didn't Work